SmartTokenLabs/TokenScript/doc/design_paper.md

 These information is a super-set of smart contract programmable interface (In Ethereum, called ABI), with the additional part being business logic (e.g. property must be still valid and seller still have it) and presentation logic (e.g. the message "The property is liquidated.
 Purchase no longer possible").

-In conclusion, TBML allows the context (user-agent or trading engine) to:
+In conclusion, Tokenscript allows the context (user-agent or trading engine) to:

 - Fetch token related information from its holding smart contract, attestations and references.
 - Produce a visual or audio rendering of the token
 - Produce a list of actions that can be performed and how to constrct the transactions.

-Any party is able to render and apply functions to the token using TBML, including entities like generic marketplaces, user-agents and 3rd party apps.
+Any party is able to render and apply functions to the token using Tokenscript, including entities like generic marketplaces, user-agents and 3rd party apps.
 We call these parties "context" in general.

-### Why TBML
+### Why Tokenscript

-With the first example demonstrated, we use the opportunity to articulate why TBML is needed, over the current prevailing way of providing asset access with a host DApp.
-We argue that the current prevailing method is not suitable for creating a frictionless market, while TBML could, by providing reasons in the areas of *interoperability*, *scalability* and *security*.
+With the first example demonstrated, we use the opportunity to articulate why Tokenscript is needed, over the current prevailing way of providing asset access with a host DApp.
+We argue that the current prevailing method is not suitable for creating a frictionless market, while Tokenscript could, by providing reasons in the areas of *interoperability*, *scalability* and *security*.

 #### Interoperability: